AttilaSATAN/seater/README.md

 idiotically simple solution with a ***BONUS***

-I didn't want to just calculate a 60x10 plane seats but I created a `plane` package that could define new planes exc.
+I didn't want to just calculate a 60x10 plane seats but I created a `plane` package that could define new planes and query their seats with their ids individually.

 Dependecy management provided by `dep` you should [install](https://github.com/golang/dep/) it. uses only `github.com/kataras/iris` though